puutaro/CommandClick/app/src/main/assets/appSystemDir/system/cmdTerminalDir/cmdTerminal.md

 ### Keyboard

-This keyboard Squeeze most frequent key.
+This keyboard squeeze most frequent key.
 If, You wont to other key, tap dropdown in three row.

+- `Input` -> prompt by suggest

 ### cmdInput